p07575/SpellingChallengeMemorizer/README.md

-# SpellingChallengeMemoriser
+# SpellingChallengeMemorizer
- Help you memorise your spelling challenge.
+ Help you memorize your spelling challenge.